 Good governance is a vital part of how third sector organisations operate and are held accountable.
 Having an effective board is key to ensuring you can deliver your responsibilities as a leader.

-ACEVO is able to offer a wide range of support around ensuring your governance is fit for purpose and strong enough to see your organisation through the good and bad times.
-Services include:
+We offer a wide range of support to ensure our members governance is strong enough to see their organisations through the good and bad times.
+Our support is as follows:

 For more information on Governance support through ACEVO, contact email@example.com or call 020 7014 4600.

 ACEVO is our organisation, regularly punching above its weight and supporting CEO's to be the best we can be for the benefit of the people our organisations support and employ.